Academic Integrity Policy

 - Mosaic plagiarism: Rearranging complex sentence clauses, synonyms, or other rearrangements to create a distinction from the original source.
 This also includes piecing together multiple citations with a lack of original thought.
 (Also called patchwork plagiarism.)

 The Art of Education University uses an online originality detection system, which allows faculty to scan submitted coursework against academic journals, sources across the internet, and assignments previously submitted to AOEU.
 Faculty may also use search engines to detect similarities.

 Graduate-Level Writing Requirements

 Principles of academic integrity include ensuring that the quality of student work product is consistent with the degree level.
-Originality detection software not only detects plagiarism but also serves as a teaching tool to support proper academic writing.
-If a student’s abilities are deficient in graduate-level writing, The Art of Education University may require additional modules or tutorials to complete a course.
+Originality detection software not only detects plagiarism but also serves as a teaching tool to support academic writing.
+The Art of Education University may require additional modules or tutorials to complete a course if a student’s abilities are deficient in graduate-level writing.

 Violations, Disciplinary Probation, and Dismissal

 Violations of academic honesty are cumulative throughout the student’s tenure at the university.
 Violations detected in two courses will result in Disciplinary Probation.
 Students violating the terms of Disciplinary Probation may be dismissed from the program.

 Guidelines for Disciplinary Action